smattymatty/mathew-storm-site/philo_content/book/Chapter 3 - The Palace Games.md

 "He smells blood in the water."
 Pasiphaë moved back to the window.
 "Tell me what the servants really say."

-"They say the King hasn't been seen in his own bed for weeks.
-That he spends his nights in the lower chambers, talking to... to it.
-That sometimes they hear him crying."
-Lysippe's voice dropped.
-"They say the tributes from Athens have been delayed again, and everyone knows what happens when it doesn't feed."
+"They say the King hasn't slept properly in weeks.
+That he dismisses even his most trusted guards for hours at a time, locked in his study with documents no scribe is permitted to copy.
+The servants who clean his chambers find stone dust on his robes—the gray-green kind from deep construction, not the white limestone from the upper works."

 "And the architect?"

 "They say he works without rest, without fear.
 That Daedalus looks more haunted each day, but the foreign one just... continues.
 As if he's done this before."
 Lysippe paused.
 "They say he's not natural.
 That no normal man could bear what he's building."

 Pasiphaë absorbed this.
 An immortal architect building an impossible prison for an impossible creature.
-And Theron, stupid brutal Theron, blundering toward truths that would destroy him.
+And Theron, not as stupid as he seemed, circling truths that would destroy them all.
+She could feel it in her bones—the same bones that had carried the monster for nine months—that time was running short.

 "Double the guard on my chambers," she said quietly.
 "And prepare food for travel."